-What Happens if I Go to an Urgent Care Center That Doesn’t Accept Medicare?
+What Happens If I Use an Urgent Care Center That Doesn’t Accept Medicare?

-If you seek treatment at an urgent care center that does not accept Medicare, you will most likely have to pay the entire cost out-of-pocket.
-Medicare may reimburse you if your treatment was an emergency, but it is best to avoid taking a financial risk by choosing a center that accepts Medicare.
+If you receive treatment at an urgent care center that doesn’t accept Medicare, you’ll most likely have to pay the entire cost out-of-pocket.
+Medicare may reimburse you if your treatment was an emergency, but it’s best to avoid taking a financial risk by choosing a center that accepts Medicare.

 Overall, urgent care centers can be convenient when you need minor injuries or illnesses treated.
 In order to make sure that your services are covered, you need to seek treatment at a center that accepts Medicare.
 Otherwise, you risk paying for the entire cost yourself.
 A Medicare Supplement plan can help cover the Medicare coinsurance and copays, but if you have a Medicare Advantage, plan your network, coverage, and costs may vary.

 Nothing on this website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.